oconnor663/duct.py/README.md

 <strong><tt>stdin</tt></strong>

-A file or pipe to use in place of the default standard input.
+A file to use in place of the default standard input.
-Incompatible with `input`.
 It can be a string/bytes/pathlib filepath to open, an already open file or descriptor, or `DEVNULL`.
+Setting this and `input` at the same time is an error.

 <strong><tt>stdout</tt></strong>

-Similar to `stdin`, a filepath or a file to use in place of the default standard output.
-Supports `DEVNULL`.
-Also supports `STDERR`.
-Note that if you're setting `stderr` in the same expression, `STDERR` refers to the old value, not the new value you're setting.
-Also supports `STRING` and `BYTES`, which cause output to be captured and stored as the `stdout` field of the `Result` object returned by `run`. `STRING` and `BYTES` are only meaningful at the run level.
+Similar to `stdin`, a file to use in place of the default standard output.
+It can be a string/bytes/pathlib filepath to open, an already open file or descriptor, or `DEVNULL`.
+Also accepts `STDERR` to join with the stderr pipe.
+(Setting `stdout=STDOUT` is a no-op.
+Setting `stdout=STDERR` and `stderr=STDOUT` at the same time swaps them.)
+Also accepts `STRING` and `BYTES`, which cause output to be captured and stored as the `stdout` field of the `Result` object returned by `run`.
+`STRING` and `BYTES` only work at the run level.

 <strong><tt>stderr</tt></strong>

-Similar to stdout.
-Also supports `STDOUT`, which behaves like `STDERR`.
+Similar to `stdout`.
 Output captured with `STRING` or `BYTES` is stored as the `stderr` field of the `Result` object returned by `run`.

 <strong><tt>cwd</tt></strong>